The 7 Mechanisms That Damage Your Gut Barrier

 These landmark studies examine the broader impact of ultra-processed food on health.

 Lane et al. (2024), BMJ.
 UPF linked to 50% higher CVD death risk Cani et al. (2007), Diabetes.
 Metabolic endotoxemia: LPS from leaky gut drives inflammation Wastyk et al. (2021), Cell.
 Stanford RCT: fermented foods reduced 19 inflammatory markers Beauchamp et al. (2005), Nature.
-EVOO's oleocanthal matches ibuprofen's COX inhibition Whelan et al. (2024), Nat Rev Gastroenterol Hepatol.
+EVOO's oleocanthal inhibits COX enzymes; polyphenols reach the colon and support beneficial bacteria Whelan et al. (2024), Nat Rev Gastroenterol Hepatol.
 Most authoritative review on UPF and gut health: links to IBD, CRC, and IBS Monteiro et al. (2025), The Lancet.
 Definitive 3-paper series from 43 experts on UPF and global health

 Know what's in your food